Storyflow Logo

 What are the best AI tools for authors in 2026?

+There is no single best tool, because a book is four jobs, not one.
 For structural planning, Storyflow.
-For long-form prose, Claude Projects (general) or Sudowrite (fiction).
+For long-form prose drafting, Claude Projects (general) or Sudowrite (fiction).
 For non-fiction research, Perplexity Spaces or NotebookLM.
-For copy editing, ProWritingAid.
-The right specific stack depends on book type.
+For copy editing and polish, ProWritingAid.
+For self-publishing formatting, Atticus.
+The stack you need depends on your book type and on which of the four jobs is causing you the most friction.

 Is there a free AI tool for authors?